-Hello there, i have a very special recipe today and it is Mexican Beef Birria Tacos .
+Hello there, i have a very special dish today and it is Mexican Beef Birria Tacos recipe.
 A robust and tasty beef dish that is nicely served as a stew with onion, cilantro and a bit of lime juice on top.
 You may also chop up the meat and prepare the famous Quesabirria tacos.

 What Is Beef Birria?

 Birria originates from Mexico, and it is a stew full of meat and amazing flavors.
 And there are a lot of variations to this dish depending on the area.
 There are restaurants specialized in this dish called birrerias.
 Although the original recipe is made with sheep and goat meat, today is almost always made with beef.